Suvasish Mukhopadhyay: Literary

-Mukhopadhyay has always been a voracious reader and was encouraged by a colleague to start writing.
-In 2005, he published 'Tsunami: The Biggest Bane', which explains the occurrence and mechanism of a Tsunami.
-He went on to write a series of academic books, namely 'You Can Score More', the national bestseller 'Motivating School Kids' and 'How To Study And Succeed'.
+Mukhopadhyay has always been a frequent reader and was encouraged by a colleague to start writing.
+In 2005, he published Tsunami: The Biggest Bane, which explains the occurrence and mechanism of a tsunami.
+He went on to write a series of academic books, namely You Can Score More, the national bestseller Motivating School Kids and How To Study And Succeed.
 He has also authored two books on the art of living and happiness called The Happiness Code and An Eternal Quest For Peace.
-He wrote My Students My Love which talks of 108 students who were closely associated with him during his 25 years of teaching.
-Mukhopadhyay's most recent book is 'The Rise of the Setting Sun - Story of an Ordinary Indian.
-The book describes the struggles of a young student, Animesh, who is frustrated by the imposition of wrong vocation of Civil Engineering on him by his family.
+He wrote My Students My Love, which talks of 108 students who were closely associated with him during his 25 years of teaching.
+Mukhopadhyay's most recent book is The Rise of the Setting Sun – Story of an Ordinary Indian.
+The book describes the struggles of a young student, Animesh, who is frustrated that his family is imposing the wrong vocation of Civil Engineering on him.